IQSS/prefresher/README.md

 The [__Harvard Gov Prefresher__](https://projects.iq.harvard.edu/prefresher) is held each year in August.
 All relevant information is on our website, including the day-to-day schedule and the current instructors.

 The booklet maintained in this repository is the text for the Prefresher, and is the accumulation of continuous improvements by previous instructors for the past 25 years (See the [title page](https://iqss.github.io/prefresher/) for the full list).
-[Shiro Kuriwaki](https://github.com/kuriwaki) is the repository maintainer.
+Christopher T. Kenny is the repository maintainer.
+[Shiro Kuriwaki](https://github.com/kuriwaki) was the repository maintainer from 2018 to 2023.

 ## Technical: How the book is compiled